 Setting the right fuses to enable debugging

 The good news for Arduino IDE 2 users: You do not have to worry about fuses.
-All the fuse setting details are taken care of by the IDE.
+Almost all the fuse setting details are taken care of by the IDE.
+You need to set the right fuses once in the beginning before debugging begins (using the Burn Bootloader IDE command).
+Further, on targets with JTAG interface, it may be necessary to enable the JTAG pins.

 And this is all you have to know when you use the Arduino IDE 2.
 In general, the story is a bit more complex, however.